DeNA/Anjin/README.md

 An instance of this Agent (.asset file) can contain the following.

 <dl>
-  <dt>Lifespan Sec</dt><dd>Duration of random operation execution [sec]; if 0 is specified, the operation is almost unlimited (TimeSpan.MaxValue).
+  <dt>Lifespan Sec</dt><dd>Duration of random operation execution time in secounds.
+If 0 is specified, the operation is almost unlimited (TimeSpan.MaxValue).
 With this setting, neither Autopilot nor the app itself will exit when the Agent exits.
 It will not do anything until the next Scene switch</dd>
   <dt>Delay Millis</dt><dd>Wait interval [milliseconds] between random operations</dd>
 </dl>